bluesky/bluesky/doc/source/plans.rst

 ready.
 For example, wait for a motor to finish moving or a detector to finish triggering.

-Here, we move to motors at once and wait for them both to finish.
+Here, we move two motors at once and wait for them both to finish.

 .. code-block:: python